Intouch Spring 2014 - Chancel liability - business as usual

 One noticeable effect the deadline has had however, is that we've seen a higher number of requests for our known liability policy to cover property where a notice has been registered indefinitely against the title.

 We're handling these cases in the same way that we've always done.
 Each enquiry is individually assessed, taking into account the extent to which the property is affected by the liability, its location, and where appropriate, the acreage that the property rests on.
-Premiums for these known liability cases remain competitive, starting at just £96 for a limit of indemnity of £100,000.
+Premiums for these known liability cases remain competitive, starting at just £96 for a policy limit of £100,000.

 Short-term registration risk